Niharika291197/Real-Time-Social-Distancing-detector/README.md

 # Social-Distance-Detection-using-OpenCV

-COVID-19 outbreak has created a lot of tension and misery to many families across the globe.
-During this pandemic, people are adviced to not be in close contact with others to reduce the spread of the disease.
-But there are still many humans who are negligent about this disease by not maintaining social distance.
-So, I developed this project to monitor if people are maintaining social distance or not.
-This can help the Government monitor areas where social distancing is not practiced and enforce stricter laws.

-Webcam is used to capture the video and detect people in real-time.
-If people are very close to each other, a red bounding box is displayed around them indicating that they are not maintainting social distance.
+With no doubt, the COVID-19 pandemic has put the world to a halt.
+The world we lived in a few months prior is completely different than what it is now.
+The virus is spreading quickly and is a danger to the human race.
+Seeing the necessity of the hour one must always take certain precautions of which one being social distancing.
+Maintaining social distancing during COVID-19 is a must to ensure a slowdown in the growth rate of new cases.
+Our manuscript focuses on detecting if the people around are maintaining social distancing or not.
+Using our own self developed model named SocialdistancingNet-19 for detecting the frame of a person and displaying labels, they are marked as safe or unsafe if the distance is less than a certain value.
+This system can be used for monitoring people via video surveillance in CCTV.
 <br />
 <br />